 - Gullfaks (OMV 19%)

 The Gullfaks field is located in the northern part of the North Sea in several production licenses and is operated by Equinor.
 Gullfaks consists of the A, B and C facilities, in addition to several satellite fields.
 Oil is exported by shuttle tankers, and the gas is transported by Statpipe for further processing at Kårstø in Norway.

 - Edvard Grieg (OMV 20%)

 The Edvard Grieg offshore field operated by Lundin achieved its first oil at the end of November 2015.
 Edvard Grieg is an oil and gas field located 180 km west of Stavanger in the central part of the North Sea.
 The Edvard Grieg field consists of a platform topside on a steel jacket with full process facility.
 The oil is transported with a pipeline connected to the Grane oil pipeline to the Sture oil terminal in Norway.
 Gas is transported via a pipeline connected to the SAGE transport system to St. Fergus in Scotland.

 - Aasta Hansteen (OMV 15%) including Polarled

 The Aasta Hansteen field is a deep water gas development located in the Norwegian Sea operated by Equinor.
 Aasta Hansteen started its production in 2018 and consists of a floating spar platform with a processing facility.
 The spar is a vertical column moored to the seabed.
-The gas will be transported via the Polarled pipeline to Nyhamna gas treatment plant in Norway.
+The gas is transported via the Polarled pipeline to Nyhamna gas treatment plant in Norway.